beflagrant/netlify-plugin-persist-cache/README.md

 ```
 [[plugins]]
-  package = "netlify-plugin-jekyll-cache"
+  package = "netlify-plugin-persist-cache"

   [plugins.inputs]

-    # This is only required if you have defined a source directory in Jekyll
+  # only required if cacheFolder is not in the root directory of your repository
-    # At some point this will become automated, but for now it must be specified
+  source = "/jekyll"
-	jekyllSource = "/jekyll"
+  cacheFolder = ".jekyll-cache"
 ```